fenago/data-analysis-pandas/lab_guides/lab_11.md

 ![](./images/Figure_11.6_B16834.jpg)

-Figure 11.6 -- Looking for outliers using metrics per IP address

 Clearly, looking at the data like this isn\'t helping too much, so let\'s see whether a smaller granularity can help us.
 Let\'s visualize